MiaPham051328/Data-Science---Assignment-2/README.md

 * Part 2: Demonstrating a pipeline by using Scikit-learn and Yellowbrick

 Based on the model training results of part 1 I will choose another model to demonstrate the pipeline.
-If in part 1 I chose classification model, in part 2 I will choose regression model.After loading the data I will use get_dummies and train_test_split which are two common functions in machine learning used for data preprocessing and model training respectively.
+If in part 1 I chose classification model, in part 2 I will choose regression model.
+After loading the data I will use get_dummies and train_test_split which are two common functions in machine learning used for data preprocessing and model training respectively.
 Then I will import the necessary libraries related to the pipeline and the regresion model, I will use the Scikit-Learn estimator to estimate them so that they have fit(), predict() and score() methods, and passed in as the last step in the Pipeline.
 Finally, I create a yellowbrick heatmap visualization (confusion matrix) that shows each combination of the correct and predicted classes for a test dataset.

 # Technologies Used
 * [pandas](https://pypi.org/project/pandas/)